-Holi is one of the major festivals of India.
+Holi is one of the major festivals in India.

 A day before Holi, a large bonfire is lit that helps burning out the evil spirits, and that whole tradition is called Holika Dahan.